Do you promote your podcast? Do you even have one?

 Use the right hashtags

-When sharing on Twitter and other social networks, use hashtags in your posts.
+When sharing on Twitter as part of your marketing strategy and other social networks, use hashtags in your posts.
 Do some research to find the best related hashtags and—when used correctly—your podcast will appear in hashtag searches, further driving new listeners.

 Connect with the right people